 Rain Also Means Wind

-Raining is common in Auckland, and having an umbrella is not.
+Rainy weather is common in Auckland but using an umbrella is not.
 Well, more so that umbrellas aren’t very useful.
 As when it rains in Auckland, it’s also very windy; so you’ll end up breaking the umbrella instead.
-Don’t worry, there is plenty to do on a rainy day in Auckland!
+Don’t worry, there is still plenty to do on a rainy day in Auckland!

 The best thing you do for yourself is to find a place to live and a job that is close by, it’ll not only save you money but also a lot of precious time!